 To use an IP customization in a design you must instantiate the IP in the HDL code of your top-level design.
-The IP output products have instantiation templates of both VHDL and Verilog templates generated automatically.
+The IP output products have instantiation templates in both VHDL and Verilog that are generated automatically.
 See Using IP Project Settings for more information.